The Birth of Britain

 Mesolithic Britain continued for another 4000 years and saw the dispersal of these Early Britons across the entire land mass.
 But the arrival of agriculture heralding the onset of the next phase of history, the Neolithic, encouraged Man to abandon the itinerant lifestyle and, instead, settle down in communities fixed in the landscape.
 This in turn led to the building of some of Earth's greatest and most mysterious prehistoric monuments.

 The magical and awe-inspiring complex of prehistoric monuments at Avebury

 Across Britain Neolithic Man was trying to understand the world around him.
 Timber and stone circles were being erected throughout the land.
 They were obviously places of great significance for the people who built them given the huge amount of man power needed to erect them, but why were they built and what were they for?
 Come and join our tour to Stonehenge and Avebury from Cambridge and we will reveal answers to these questions.

-Alternatively, if you are here over the Christmas period why not join us on our special Winter Solstice tour to Stonehenge & Avebury from Cambridge to watch the sunrise and witness 'the rebirth of the sun'.
+If you are here in June why not join us on our special Summer Solstice tour to Stonehenge & Avebury from Cambridge to watch the sunrise on midsummer's day, or if you're here over the Christmas period why not join us on our special Winter Solstice tour to Stonehenge & Avebury from Cambridge to watch the sunrise and witness 'the rebirth of the sun'.